MarioVilas/winappdbg/doc/source/Downloads.rst

 Latest version
 --------------

 The latest version is **1.6**.
-There are different installers depending on your Python version (32 and 64 bits) and the source code can be installer via the setup.py script.
-All of them work in all supported Windows versions - by 32-bit or 64-bit it means the Python interpreter, not the OS itself.

-The Sourceforge project's `download page <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/>`_ contains all versions.
+The project's `download page <https://github.com/MarioVilas/winappdbg/releases/tag/winappdbg_v1.6>`_ has this version.
 You can also get the bleeding-edge version from the `Github repository <https://github.com/MarioVilas/winappdbg>`_.

-**Installer packages**

-* `winappdbg-1.6.win32.msi <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-1.6.win32.msi/download>`_ - All supported 32-bit Python versions
-* `winappdbg-1.6.win-amd64.msi <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-1.6.win-amd64.msi/download>`_ - All supported 64-bit Python versions

-**Source code**

-* `winappdbg-1.6.zip <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-1.6.zip/download>`_ - Manual install (setup.py)

-The programming manuals can be consulted `online <http://winappdbg.sourceforge.net/doc/v1.6/reference/>`_, but they're also available for download:

-**Windows Help Files**

-* `winappdbg-tutorial-1.6.chm  <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-tutorial-1.6.chm/download>`_ - Introduction and tutorials
-* `winappdbg-reference-1.6.chm <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-reference-1.6.chm/download>`_ - Complete reference material

-**HTML format**

-* `winappdbg-tutorial-1.6.tar.bz2  <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-tutorial-1.6.tar.bz2/download>`_ - Introduction and tutorials
-* `winappdbg-reference-1.6.tar.bz2 <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-reference-1.6.tar.bz2/download>`_ - Complete reference material

-**PDF format (suitable for printing)**

-* `winappdbg-tutorial-1.6.pdf  <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-tutorial-1.6.pdf/download>`_ - Introduction and tutorials
-* `winappdbg-reference-1.6.pdf <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/1.6/winappdbg-reference-1.6.pdf/download>`_ - Complete reference material

 .. _older:

 Older versions
 --------------

-Older versions are still available for download as well:
+Older versions are still available for download as well at the old `Sourceforge site <http://winappdbg.sourceforge.net/dist/>`_.

 +-----------------+-------------------+
 | Version **1.5** | * `Downloads`__   |